How do I secure my computer?

 Consider how much time you’ll save by not having to worry about IT issues.
 Sign up today.
 We’ve got you covered.
 Become a member today and leave your tech worries behind.

-- Received a managed laptop, or an iPad, or upgrade your home WIFI with A Fast.
-Stable, WIFI dead zone killer WIFI mesh system, FULLY INSTALLED.
-Worth over $768.90 plus other exclusive member benefits during your membership period.
+- My Home IT plan VIP members received a Stable, WIFI dead zone killer WIFI mesh system, FULLY INSTALLED.
+Worth over $329.99 inc gst plus other exclusive member benefits during your membership period.

 - You can keep the device after 12 months membership subscription at no cost

 - No out of hours surcharges for nights, weekends or public holidays.

 - Discounted rates for all remote and onsite service bookings for the life time of your active membership.

 - Access to our exclusive VIP online support social community.
 Got technical questions?
 No worries, ask your experience I.T. and Tech mates online.

 - Discount rates on computer repairs, laptop repairs, MacBook repairs, iPhone repairs, iPad repairs, Tablet repairs, Smart phone repairs.